Academic Concentrations

 Courses that fulfill this concentration are listed below (not all are available in the current academic year).
 Students must take a minimum of two of the following courses:

-• AS American Constitutional Law
+• AS American Constitutional Law (three mods)

-• AS Environmental Science
+• AS Environmental Science (three mods)

-• AS Statistics
+• AS Statistics (three mods)

-• Architecture & Environmental Design
+• Architecture & Environmental Design (three mods)

-• Authentic Voices: Documenting & Crafting Compelling but True Stories
+• Authentic Voices: Documenting & Crafting Compelling but True Stories (three mods)

-• CA Natural History
+• CA Natural History (three mods)

-• Geology & Earth Science
+• Earth Science (three mods)

 Other Requirements